MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/dev-itpro/retail-mass-deployment.md

 ### Examples of commands for silent servicing

 This section shows examples of commands that are used for self-service mass deployment.
-These commands work for all the standard self-service installers, such as the installers for Modern POS (both the installer that has offline support and the installer that doesn't have offline support), Hardware station, and Commerce Scale Unit.
+These commands work for all the standard self-service installers, such as the installers for Modern POS (both the installer that has offline support and the installer that doesn't have offline support), Hardware station, and Commerce Scale Unit (Self-hosted).

 #### Silently update the current installation of Modern POS